NBDsoftware/biobb_workflows/3.Docking_HTVS/README.md

 - **Section 1**: pocket selection and receptor preparation for docking.

-- **Section 2**: docking of all the ligands provided.
-Either through the input.yml (if there are few) or through --lig-lib command line option.
+- **Section 2**: docking of all the ligands provided through --lig-lib command line argument.

 Note that re-launching the workflow will skip the previously successful steps if restart is True.